11 Causes of Rubber Plant Leaves Turning Brown and their Remedies

 Carefully slip the plant out of its pot and inspect the roots.
 Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a fungicidal solution.

 Disinfect the pot with the fungicidal solution or use a fresh pot to repot the plant in fresh free-draining soil.
+Do not water the plant and keep it dry for some time before resuming watering.
+Learn more on how to treat root-rot.

-Allow the top 2-3 in. of soil to dry out between waterings and cut down on watering during the cold season to maintain the soil slightly moist as growth is minimal at this time.
+To avoid getting soggy soil, ensure that the pot has a drainage hole and the soil is free-draining.
+Allow the top 2-3 inches of soil to dry out between waterings.
+Cut down on watering in the cold season to maintain the soil slightly moist as growth is minimal at this time.

 2. Underwatering